CodeSciRahul/News-article/MYNOTESREADME.md

 }

-## 📌Mistake 2: Mistake 2: Using axios in a Server Component
+## 📌Mistake 2: Using axios in a Server Component
 ### ❌ Mistake: I tried to use axios in a server component:

 ```bash